Tech-FZ/EmuGUI/README.md

 10. Within the VS Code terminal, type: `& pip install --upgrade pip cx_Freeze PySide6 python-magic-bin PyQt6 requests python-dateutil psutil`
 11. After this is done, run the main.py script.
 12. To compile the program for users who don't have Python installed, type: `& cxfreeze -c emugui.py --target-dir dist --icon EmuGUI.ico`
-13. After that is finished, copy the code into the dist folder PyInstaller created.
+13. After that is finished, copy the code into the dist folder cx_Freeze created.
 14. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
 15. If it works, have fun!
 If not, try to start again from number 9.